Ballinasloe: Road

 Once a notorious traffic jam on the old Galway to Dublin road, Ballinasloe is now bypassed by the M6 motorway.
 The motorway was opened on 18 December 2009 as the N6 was upgraded.

-The town can also be accessed by public bus, with CityLink and Aircoach serving the town on their Limerick to Galway and Dublin to Galway routes.
-Bus Éireann previously served the town, but announced in July 2021 that it would end its Athlone services to Dublin and Galway.
+The town can also be accessed by public bus, with CityLink serving the town on their Dublin to Galway route.
+Bus Éireann and Aircoach previously served the town, but announced in September 2020 and March 2024 respectively that it would end its Dublin to Galway services.

 Bicycle

 The Athlone to Galway Cycleway is a planned long-distance cycling and walking greenway that passes through Ballinasloe en route to Galway city.
-It was completed in December 2021, as part of the Dublin-Galway Greenway, following a long consultation process that began in 2014, with Ballinasloe being the first stop in the west.
+The route selection process was completed in December 2021, as part of the Dublin–Galway Greenway, following a long consultation process that began in 2014, with Ballinasloe being the first stop in the west.

 Rail

 The Ballinasloe railway station opened on 1 August 1851, and is served by the Dublin–Galway railway line.